GabeScott/standard-works-vault/General Conference/2003 April - Benediction.md

 Pray for wisdom and understanding as you walk the difficult paths of your lives.
 If you are determined to do foolish and imprudent things, I think the Lord will not prevent you.
 But if you seek His wisdom and follow the counsel of the impressions that come to you, I am confident that you will be blessed.

 Let us be a prayerful people.
-Let us bring up our children “in the nurture and admonition of the Lord” (Enos 1:1).
+Let us bring up our children “in the nurture and admonition of the Lord” ([[Enos 1.1|Enos 1:1]]).
 May the blessings of heaven deservedly rest upon you.
-In the words of Deuteronomy, “And now, Israel, what doth the Lord thy God require of thee, but to fear the Lord thy God, to walk in all his ways, and to love him, and to serve the Lord thy God with all thy heart and with all thy soul” (Deut.
-10:12).
-Be assured, my dear brothers and sisters, that “He, watching over Israel, slumbers not, nor sleeps” (Felix Mendelssohn, Elijah).
+In the words of Deuteronomy, “And now, Israel, what doth the Lord thy God require of thee, but to fear the Lord thy God, to walk in all his ways, and to love him, and to serve the Lord thy God with all thy heart and with all thy soul” ([[Deuteronomy 10.12|Deuteronomy 10:12]]).
+Be assured, my dear brothers and sisters, that “He, watching over Israel, slumbers not, nor sleeps” (Felix Mendelssohn, *Elijah*).

 For the blessings of heaven to rest upon you I humbly pray as I express to you my love for each of you.
 Thank you for your great kindness to me and your great faithfulness and energy in moving forward the work of the Almighty, in the name of the Lord Jesus Christ, amen.